 How To Do It: The goal should balance things out with upper and lower body moves, and pushing and pulling movements.
 A pushing movement would be a chest press, and a pulling movement would be a row.
 You should do different moves in each of the three strength sessions, but repeat them every week.
 To see results, stay with a program for four to six weeks and progressively increase the weight.
 And it’s not just about the machines; strength training can also incorporate bodyweight moves like squats, dumbbells, kettlebells, or TRX suspension trainers.

 While there is no substitute for strength training, one just cannot ignore cardio.
 Doing cardio keeps your circulatory system working optimally which in turn helps you to recover faster and increases your endurance.
-Cardio also helps increase your VO2 max (the maximum rate
+Cardio also helps increase your VO2 max (the maximum rate of oxygen consumption as measured during incremental exercise).

 How Often: Two times per week.